deadc0de6/catcli/README.md

 Each indexed directory is stored in the catalog.
 Multiple directories can be indexed and they are all available through the command line interface of catcli.

-Four different types of entry are present in a catalog:
+Five different types of entry are present in a catalog:

   * *top node*: this is the root of the tree
   * *storage node*: this represents some indexed storage (a DVD, an external hard drive, an USB drive, some arbitrary directory, ...)
   * *dir node*: this is a directory
   * *file node*: this is a file
+  * *archive node*: this is a file contained in an archive

 ## Index data